Authorities ID couple allegedly killed by sheriff's deputy - KESQ

 Williams, 24, turned himself in to law enforcement hours after he was accused in the fatal slayings.
 Williams is scheduled to be arraigned in the killings on Friday.
 It was not immediately known if he has retained an attorney who can speak on his behalf.

+Anitra Williams said she had warned her son against being with Tran, whom he had met at John George Psychiatric Hospital in San Leandro, where Tran worked as a nurse.
+She said the couple had been together since January and her son was “blinded by love.”

+“She told him she loved him, they were on a 10-day trip,” Anitra Williams said.

-Maria Tran was a nurse who helped financially support her extended family after they immigrated from Vietnam in 2004, Diem Thuy Le, Maria Tran’s cousin, told the San Francisco Chronicle.
+Maria Tran worked as a nurse and helped financially support her extended family after they immigrated from Vietnam in 2004, Diem Thuy Le, Maria Tran’s cousin, told the San Francisco Chronicle.

 Le described her cousin as a generous, hardworking person.